abs87438/uga-mist-group2-project2/README.md

 Why is this important?

-1. Reveals Which Vehicles Pose the Greatest Risk Different vehicle types operate differently on city streets.
+1. Reveals Which Vehicles Pose the Greatest Risk:
+Different vehicle types operate differently on city streets.
 Identifying which types are involved in the most crashes helps highlight where safety efforts should be focused.

-2. Supports Targeted Safety Policies
+2. Supports Targeted Safety Policies:
 If certain vehicle types-such as SUVs or delivery trucks-appear disproportionately in collisions, city agencies can respond with vehicle-specific policies.
 For example, stricter commercial vehicle regulations, improved loading zones, or redesigned intersections for large vehicles.

-3. Reflects Shifts in NYC Transportation Trends
+3. Reflects Shifts in NYC Transportation Trends:
 The rise of rideshare vehicles, increased home-delivery traffic, and growing SUV ownership all influence crash patterns.
 Analyzing crash data by vehicle type helps reveal how these trends are reshaping roadway risk and where future challenges may emerge.

-4. Helps Improve Roadway and Urban Design
+4. Helps Improve Roadway and Urban Design:
 Different vehicles require different road design considerations.
 Understanding which types are most frequently involved in crashes can influence decisions about lane width, curbside management, protected bike lanes, and pedestrian safety infrastructure.

 ![Crash Count by Vehicle Type](CrashCountByVehicle.png)